 This will be a course in children's literature, which concentrates on texts that are read to or read by children from ages five to nine or grades one through three.
 We will consider various interpretations of folk tales, fables, nursery rhymes, poems, music, picture books, informational books, chapter books, series books, and and/or video created for, or presented to children, what we know about how children understand and use them, and how children's books express and confirm certain attitudes and beliefs about childhood.

 Required Texts:

 M.C.
 Waldrep, editor.
 Favorite Fairy Tales: 27 Stories by Brothers Grimm, Andersen, Perrault and Others.
 Dover.

 Hans Christian Andersen.
 The Little Mermaid and Other Fairy Tales.
-Dover Evegreen Classics.
+Dover.
 Jon Scieszka & Lane Smith.
 The Stinky Cheese Man and Other Fairly Stupid Tales.
-Puffin.
+Puffin

 Aesop.
 The Fables of Aesop.
 Joseph Jacobs, editor.
-Dover Evergreen Classics.
+Dover.

 Arnold Lobel.
 Frog and Toad Are Friends.
 Harper Trophy.

 Philip Smith, ed.
 Favorite Poems of Childhood.
 Dover.

 Beatrix Potter.
 The Complete Adventures of Peter Rabbit.
-Warne.
+Penguin.

 Margaret Wise Brown.
 Goodnight Moon.
 Harper Collins.

 Crockett Johnson.
 Harold and the Purple Crayon.
 Harper Collins.

+Continued on next page

+Required Texts continued:

 Dr. Seuss.
 The Cat in the Hat.
 Random House.

 Maurice Sendak.
 Where the Wild Things Are.
-Harper Trophy.
+Harper Collins.

 Barbara Kerley.
 The Dinosaurs of Waterhouse Hawkins.
-Scholastic.
+Harper Collins.

 Ezra Jack Keats.
 The Snowy Day.
-Puffin.
+Harper Collins.

 A.A.
 Milne.
 Winnie-the-Pooh.
 Puffin.

 Beverly Cleary.
 Ramona the Brave.
-Dell Yearling.
-Jennifer L. Holm & Matthew Holm.
-Babymouse: Our Hero.
-Random House.
+Avon.

+Ivan Brunetti.
+Comics Easy as ABC!
+TOON Books.

 Molly Bang.
 Picture This: How Pictures Work.
+Chronicle Books

-Chronicle Books Recommended Text:
+Recommended Text:

-Joseph Gibaldi.
-MLA Handbook for Writers of Research Papers, 8th ed.
-MLA (This text is not required, but strongly recommended.)
+The Modern Language Association of America.
+The MLA Handbook: Eighth Edition.
+MLA.
+(This text is not required, but strongly recommended.)

 Course Format:

 The class will be reading and discussing a variety of children's texts that are intended for pre-readers and young readers up until the third grade.
 Students need to read the assignments prior to class and be prepared to discuss them in class.
 The class will involve lecture, discussion, and small group work.
 Throughout the semester, students will be assigned a series of short writing projects and reading quizzes related to the assignments.

 Class Attendance:

 Class attendance is important and is intended to be a valuable experience.
 If you must miss class, you should have a good reason for your absence.
 Since you can't be two places at the same time, avoid scheduling other activities during class time.
 Students are expected to participate in class discussion and a portion of the final grade will be based on class discussion.
 If a student misses more than three class sessions, the final grade will be lowered a third of a letter grade for each additional class missed.
-Students who miss a class or come in late will not be allowed to make up an in-class writing assignment and/or a reading quiz.
+Students who miss a class or comes in late will not be allowed to make up an in-class writing assignment and/or a reading quiz.
 Do not use of cell phones, pagers, texting devices in class.
 Turn them off prior to class.

 Exams:

 There will be two exams given during the semester, one of which will be a cumulative final exam.
-The final exam will be scheduled, according to the Spring 2018 Final Exam Schedule when it is made available to faculty & students.
+The final exam will be scheduled, according to the Spring 2020 Final Exam Schedule when it is made available to faculty & students.
 The exams will include objective and short identification items as well as essay questions.

 Children's Film Paper: